silentius-satoshi/ZapTok/README.md

 ZapTok believes in:
 - **Self sovereignty**: Users own their data, identity, and monetary interactions - no intermediaries, no gatekeepers
+- **Creator-first economy**: Tools and features that empower creators to monetize directly without middlemen taking a cut
+- **Interoperability**: Seamless integration with other Nostr apps and services for a unified user experience
+- **Open source**: Transparent, auditable code that the community can verify and improve
+- **Privacy by design**: Built-in privacy protections, not afterthoughts or add-ons
 - **Censorship resistance**: Decentralized architecture with no single point of failure or control
-- **Privacy by design**: Built-in privacy protections, not afterthoughts or add-ons
-- **Open source**: Transparent, auditable code that the community can verify and improve

 ## How ZapTok's Protocol Integration Benefits You: